1. Home

 Keelia Chilberg

-Keelia Chilberg is a Senior at Penn State majoring in Psychology with a minor in Sociology.
-Post-graduation she aspires to attend a clinical psychology Ph.D. program so that she may pursue a career as a clinical psychologist.
+Keelia Chilberg is a graduate of Penn State with a major in Psychology and minor in Sociology.
+She aspires to attend a clinical psychology Ph.D. program so that she may pursue a career as a clinical psychologist.
 Keelia hopes to specialize in substance abuse and trauma management and is considering work with adolescent populations.
 During her spare time, she loves to read, workout, collect books, and spend time with friends.

 Nine Dillon